Italian literature: Minor writers

 The 15th century included humorous poetry.
-Antonio Cammelli, surnamed the Pistoian, is specially deserving of notice, because of his pungent bonhomie, as Sainte-Beuve called it.
-But it was Francesco Berni who and satire, carried this kind of literature to perfection in the 16th century.
-From him the style has been called "Bernesque poetry".
-In the Berneschi we find nearly the same phenomenon that we already noticed with regard to Orlando furioso.
-It was art for arts sake that inspired and moved Berni to write, as well as Antonio Francesco Grazzini, called Il Lasca, and other lesser writers.
-It may be said that there is nothing in their poetry; and it is true that they specially delight in praising low and disgusting things and in jeering at what is noble and serious.
+Antonio Cammelli, surnamed the Pistoian, is especially deserving of notice, because of his pungent bonhomie, as Sainte-Beuve called it.
+But it was Francesco Berni who and satire, carried this type of literature to perfection in the 16th century.
+From him, the style has been called "Bernesque poetry".
 Bernesque poetry is the clearest reflection of that religious and moral scepticism that was a characteristic of Italian social life in the 16th century, and that showed itself in most of the works of that period—a scepticism that stopped the religious Reformation in Italy, and which in its turn was an effect of historical conditions.
-The Berneschi, and especially Berni himself, sometimes assumed a satirical tone.
-But theirs could not be called true satire.
-Pure satirists, on the other hand, were Antonio Vinciguerra, a Venetian, Lodovico Alamanni and Ariosto, the last superior to the others for the Attic elegance of his style, and for a certain frankness, passing into malice, which is particularly interesting when the poet talks of himself.
+Pure satirists, on the other hand, were Antonio Vinciguerra, Lodovico Alamanni and Ariosto, the last superior to the others for the Attic elegance of his style.